Exploring Connections and Asset Relationships

 • PDF

-Relationships between assets and/or groups indicate how they are connected in the environment and are shown as arrows linking the asset nodes in the graph.
-You can also create custom Relationships between assets of different types, as well as assets of the same type.
+Relationships between assets indicate how they are connected in the environment and are shown as arrows linking the asset nodes in the graph.
+Axonius discovers these relationships during Discovery and correlation.
+You can also create custom relationships between assets of different types, as well as assets of the same type.

 For example, a common relationship between assets of different types is that between devices and users.
 Devices are accessed by users.
 A user managing other users is an example of a relationship between assets of the same type.

-Labels tell you the type of relationship that exists between assets/asset groups.
+In the graph, labels indicate the type of relationship between assets.
 For example:

 • Last Used by - Indicates there are users associated with the asset.